Apr 19, 2023

 “The road to New York City’s recovery runs through CUNY.
 It is our city’s greatest engine for upward mobility and its ACE program has more than proven its value by continuously increasing graduation rates for the city’s lowest income students.
 Obtaining a college degree is a surefire way out of poverty and that is why Robin Hood considers it one of our smartest investments and why we remain bullish about the program’s future.
 Your starting point in life should not determine where you end up.
 An investment in ACE pays off — for the students who earn their degrees, and for our city and state, which benefit from these graduates’ talent and their contributions to our economy,” said Matt Klein, Chief Program & Impact Officer at Robin Hood.

-We’d like you to meet three of those students from the Lehman College ACE program in the Bronx: Kelly, Hassan, and Candice.
+We’d like you to meet three of those students from the Lehman College ACE program in the Bronx: Candice, Hassan, and Kelly.

-Meet Candice: Shy, creative, and someone who thought college would never be attainable, until she learned about the CUNY ACE program in high school.
+Shy and creative, Candice thought college would never be attainable for her, until she learned about the CUNY ACE program in high school.
 Now, Candice is a Senior, majoring in art with a specialization in computer graphics.
 “I really appreciate being in the ACE program, and I know that it really pushed me forward to where I am now,” said Candice.

-Meet Hassan: Charismatic, a Bronx native, and the kind of person you know will achieve their goals in life, but who needed a stepping stone like the CUNY ACE program to keep going.
+A charismatic Bronx native, Hassan is the kind of person you know will achieve their goals in life, but needed a stepping stone like the CUNY ACE program to keep going.
 We asked Hassan what kind of impact ACE had on his life.
 He told us, “If you have someone that helps you and invests in you to get where you need to be, then they are supporters of your future.
 They are your destiny helpers.
 So, I would encourage everybody to be in ACE, everybody.”